sansumbrella/entityx/entityx/python/README.md

 ## Concepts

-- Python scripts are attached to entities with `PythonEntityComponent`.
+- Python scripts are attached to entities with `PythonComponent`.
 - Events are proxied directly to Python entities via `PythonEventProxy` objects.
 - `PythonSystem` manages scripted entity lifecycle and event delivery.